-Non-management directors receive options under the 2003 Stock Option Plan and 2008 Incentive Stock Plan.
-Under these Plans, a grant of options to purchase 15,000 shares of common stock will automatically be granted on the date a director is first elected or re-elected, or otherwise validly appointed to the Board with an exercise price per share equal to 100% of the market value of one share on the date of grant.
+Non-management directors receive options under the 2003 Stock Option Plan.
+Under the Plan, a grant of options to purchase 15,000 shares of common stock will automatically be granted on the date a director is first elected or re-elected, or otherwise validly appointed to the Board with an exercise price per share equal to 100% of the market value of one share on the date of grant.
 Such options granted will expire ten years after the date of grant and will become fully vested at the end of the year granted.
-For the 2009 calendar year, Directors received an annual cash retainer of \$10,000 and an annual stock retainer of 25,000 options, fully vested, at market price on the date of issuance.
-Directors are also granted options based on committee assignments consisting of options to purchase 10,000 shares per year for members of the Compensation committee, 10,000 shares for the Governance and Nominating committee and 15,000 shares for the Audit committee.
-Each committee chair will receive 5,000 additional shares which vest at the end of the year granted.
-In 2009, the chairs of the Audit and the Governance and Nominating committees received an additional 5,000 options.
-In 2009, the Non-executive Chairman received 100,000 shares for the years 2008 and 2009 which vested upon grant date.
-In 2009, the Directors received a special grant of 25,000 shares vested at grant date for services rendered in the years 2007 through 2009 and Jack Goldman and Claude Charles received a special grant of 25,000 shares which also vested at grant date.
-In addition, each non-management director receives \$1,000 for each teleconference meeting or Committee meeting.
-Directors are eligible for reimbursement for ordinary expenses incurred in connection with attendance at such meetings.
+The directors who were elected or re-elected at the November 18, 2010 Annual Meeting received a grant of options to purchase 15,000 shares of common stock.
+For the 2010 calendar year, Directors received an annual cash retainer of \$10,000 and an annual stock retainer of 50,000 options, fully vested, at market price on the date of issuance and the Non-executive Chairman received an additional 50,000 options which vested at the end of the grant year.
+The 2010 Board meeting fees are as follows: each non-management director received \$1,250 for each in-person meeting and \$750 for a teleconference; and additional per meeting fees to the Audit committee chair of \$500 and the Governance and Nominating and Compensation chairs of \$250 each.